-The Connection Between Stress and TMJ
+Connecting Stress and Anxiety to TMJ

-If you suspect that your stress may be causing TMJ, call (408) 354-5600 today.
+If you suspect that your stress or anxiety may be causing TMJ, call (408) 354-5600 or schedule an appointment online.